0x1iii1ii/PPPwn-Luckfox/README.md

 Before proceeding make sure to disable your anti-virus software or Windows Defender, it is a false positive and completely safe.
 If you are still concerned please don't proceed any further!

-1. Use SocToolKit to burn the buildroot image to your Luckfox and proceed to burn it by following the official Luckfox tutorial on how to <a href=https://wiki.luckfox.com/Luckfox-Pico/Luckfox-Pico-RV1103/Luckfox-Pico-Flash-burn-image>Burning SPI NAND Flash Images</a>.
+1. Use SocToolKit to burn the buildroot image to your Luckfox.
+Proceed to burn it by following the official Luckfox tutorial <a href=https://wiki.luckfox.com/Luckfox-Pico/Luckfox-Pico-RV1103/Luckfox-Pico-Flash-burn-image>here</a>.
 2. Plug your luckfox to your PC via USB type-c port and wait a few minutes until you hear the device connect sound.
 3. On your PC open `Control Panel -> Network and Internet -> Network and Sharing Center -> Change Adapter Options`.
 You will find `Remote NDIS based Internet Sharing Device`.
 Right-click and choose Properties.<be>